aaronbloomfield/ccc/uva/syllabus.md

 **Course rules:** You are fully responsible for all material presented in class and on the required readings.
 Exams and due dates are scheduled in advance.
 A grade of zero will be recorded for missed exams and late assignments unless prior arrangements are made (see below for details) or there are truly extenuating circumstances (which will require appropriate documentation).
 Assignments turned in after the due date are penalized 25% per day (or fraction thereof) late; this means a maximum of 3 days (i.e. 72 hours) late.
 A few assignments will allow you to choose the programming language to implement it in, but most will have a specified language that you have to use.
 The Gradescope submission auto-grader will verify this upon submission (and immediately report the results back to you).
 Most assignments will be graded by automated testing.

 **Disabilities:**  The University of Virginia strives to provide accessibility to all students.
 If you require an accommodation to fully access this course, please contact the Student Disability Access Center (SDAC) at (434) 243-5180 or sdac@virginia.edu.
-If you are unsure if you require an accommodation, or to learn more about their services, you may contact the SDAC at the number above or by visiting the student health website at [https://sdac.studenthealth.virginia.edu/](https://sdac.studenthealth.virginia.edu/).
-How I handle disability accommodations can be seen [here](sdac.html) ([md](sdac.md)).
+If you are unsure if you require an accommodation, or to learn more about their services, you may contact the SDAC at the number above or by visiting the [student health website at https://sdac.studenthealth.virginia.edu/](https://sdac.studenthealth.virginia.edu/).
+You can [see how I handle disability accommodations](sdac.html) ([md](sdac.md)).
 If you feel that you need additional steps for your accommodations, please get in touch with me so we can discuss it.

 **Special Circumstances:** Students with special circumstances (athletics, extra time required on exams, final exam conflicts, SDAC considerations, etc.) need to let me know during the **first two weeks of class**.